encoredev/encore/docs/develop/mocking.md

 (This also includes APIs that are defined as package level functions in the service, and are not necessarily defined as receiver methods on that services struct).

-To help with compile time saftey on service mocking, for every service Encore will automatically generate an `Interface` interface which contains all the APIs defined in the service.
+To help with compile time safety on service mocking, for every service Encore will automatically generate an `Interface` interface which contains all the APIs defined in the service.
 This interface can be passed as a generic argument to `et.MockService` to ensure that the mock object implements all the APIs defined in the service: